abugosh/abugosh.github.io/_jobs/jellyvision-principal.md

   - Identified vulnerabilities in our AWS infrastructure and worked with the Operations team to develop remediations
   - Performed secure code reviews and worked with engineering teams to deploy fixes
 - Tech Lead Platform <small>September 2016 - March 2017</small>
-  - Refactored core parts of the platform while adding extensive testing
+  - Refactored core parts of the platform and added extensive testing to a Ruby on Rails application
-  - Developed an integration test suite to cover core application loading
+  - Developed an integration test suite to cover core application load path
   - Coordinated across the engineering organization to develop and deploy changes to url handling
   - Mentored junior members of the team on developing new micro services